jschreuder/Middle/README.rst

     <?php
     // starting with the example above, let's add these before running the app.

-    // Now let's also support using sessions, a Session instance is registered
+    // Now let's also make sessions available on the request
-    // to the Request's attributes with this Middleware.
     $app = new jschreuder\Middle\Session\ZendSession($app, 0);

-    // And finally: make sure any errors are caught, passed on to a PSR-3
+    // And finally: make sure any errors are caught
-    // compatible logger and return something readable to the end-user.
     $app = new jschreuder\Middle\ErrorHandlerMiddleware(
         $app,
         new Monolog\Logger(...),